 Welcome to the Wolf Logs!
 Wolf Care Staff at the International Wolf Center provide weekly updates on the physical and behavioral observations of our ambassador wolves along with an image depicting their behaviors.
 Each ambassador wolf has their own wolf log page that you may view by clicking on the image of the wolf you would like to learn more about.
 You may also explore the archived logs organized by month and year to learn more about the history of each ambassador.

 The Exhibit Pack refers to the wolves in the main enclosure.
 Members of the pack may vary as wolves age and new wolf pups are socialized and added to the Exhibit.
-Currently, the Exhibit Pack consists of Aidan and Denali, two northwestern gray wolves, born on April 27, 2008, Boltz, believed to be great plains gray wolf born on March 17, 2012 and Axel and Grayson, arctic gray wolves born on May 2, 2016.
+Currently, the Exhibit Pack consists of Denali, a northwestern gray wolf, born on April 27, 2008, Boltz, believed to be great plains gray wolf born on March 17, 2012 and Axel and Grayson, arctic gray wolves born on May 2, 2016.

 Whether you would like to support the socialization process of our newest pups, aid in the continued care of our ambassador wolves or honor any of the “Gone But Not Forgotten” ambassador wolves, please consider a gift to the Wolf Care Fund.
 This fund goes directly to the continued care of current and future wolf pack mates.

-We are currently on the third generation of retirees under unique circumstances with two wolves in retirement, Grizzer and Luna.
-Grizzer is in retirement because of age, Luna is in retirement because of physical condition and compatibility.
-Grizzer was born on May 5, 2004 and was removed from the Exhibit Pack in March , 2011 after the loss of the dominant female and his littermate, Maya.
+We are currently on the third generation of retirees under unique circumstances with three wolves in retirement, Grizzer, Luna and Aidan.
+Grizzer and Aidan are in retirement because of age, while Luna is in retirement because of physical condition and compatibility.
+Grizzer was born on May 5, 2004 and was removed from the Exhibit Pack in March, 2011 after the loss of the dominant female and his littermate, Maya.
 Luna was born on March 25, 2012 and came into retirement on August 7, 2016 when she displayed some intense behavior towards the 2016 pups.
 Aidan was moved to retirement in July 2018 because of his age.

 Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.